As a search and rescue team crew leader, Outbound Dan Human delivers his best tips for hiking safely in all seasons.

 Read More From Skyaboveus

 Wilderness First Aid Skills

 Though every team differs, most require some sort of first aid and CPR certification in order to be a member.
-The most common certifications are Wilderness First Aid, Wilderness First Responder and CPR for the Professional Rescuer.
+The most common certifications are Wilderness First Aid, Wilderness First Responder, and CPR for the Professional Rescuer.

 The biggest difference between wilderness medicine and standard first aid is the remoteness of the incident.
-Sure, paramedics may be able to meet you at the road, but you have to figure out how to stabilize the patient and move them miles over rough terrain.
+Sure, paramedics may be able to meet you on the road, but you have to figure out how to stabilize the patient and move them miles over rough terrain.

 Please remember that first aid is a perishable skill and it must be practiced frequently to hone your abilities.
-Though most first-aid certs last two or three years, chances are you'll forget how to splint, bandage and otherwise treat after only a few months.
+Though most first-aid certs last two or three years, chances are you'll forget how to splint, bandage, and otherwise treat after only a few months.

 It never hurts to pick up a wilderness first aid book now and then, and to incorporate a medical portion into each training session.

 Take Free ICS Classes

 Getting certified in Incident Command System procedures is a free and easy process.
 Achieve most of your certification classes online for free at the FEMA site.
 After completing an online training module you'll receive a professional printable certificate.